 I got up enough courage to call her home telephone.
 You know it's strange, for the past year I constantly thought about the moment when I could get in touch with her and her family and when the actual moment arrived I was scared.
 Did they want to hear from me ?
 Was I intruding upon them ?
 The phone rang once, twice then......

 An answering machine - RATS ! ! !

-So I left a short greeting along with my
+So I left a short greeting along with my name and telephone number.

 This happened on Saturday morning.

 I did not hear back from the family and I have two days to decide on whether to make a trip to Texas for a visit or stay put here (with lots of SNOW-SNOW-SNOW and COLD-COLD-COLD).
 You see right now there is a big seat sale on the Airlines (Canadian Airlines and Americian Airlines) but I have to buy the tickets before January 19 to get in on the sale.
 I called the family at about 6:15 p.m. today and her Mom answered the phone.
 To say the least my tongue was tied and I hardly knew what to say.
 I spoke with her Mom and Dad and boy do they have a southern drawl - real neat!